KobeW50/ReVanced-Documentation/my guides/ytm-rv-post.md

 # I am deleting my Reddit account.
 This post will be deleted by a mod when it is outdated.

+(The markdown files of this guide and troubleshooting content can be found [here](https://github.com/KobeW50/ReVanced-Documentation/tree/main/my%20guides).
+Feel free to use them however you like :)

 **BE SURE TO SEE MY [COMMENT](https://www.reddit.com/r/revancedapp/comments/131beri/guide_for_installing_yt_music_revanced/jhzjzxo?)
 WITH ALL OF THE TROUBLESHOOTING INFO.**